Self and Society

 Students must complete two sections of HONR 2047 between their second and fourth years.
 In HONR 2047, students choose from a selection of social science introductory courses that provide a foundation in the language, perspectives, methods, and research approaches of a specific social science discipline.

-Fall 2023 Courses
+Fall 2025 Courses

-- Food and Cities
+- Politics and Culture

-- Identity and Politics in Africa
+- Ethics and World Politics

 Cross-listed Honors courses